 You might want to consider going to the doctor so that they can screen your symptoms since bipolar and substance abuse symptoms can overlap at times.
 Your doctor could refer you to a mental health professional who can customize your treatment plan to your needs.

 Treating both bipolar disorder and substance use disorder could help relieve or reverse some detrimental side effects.
 One review published in 2015 found that people with bipolar disorder who also had an addiction to alcohol experienced issues with their memory and ability to make sound decisions.

 Research published in 2017 showed treatment with valproate and naltrexone can help people manage bipolar disorder and alcohol addiction.
 Citicoline is another adjunct treatment option that research suggests is effective for bipolar disorder and cocaine addiction and can also help with improving cognition.

 Behavioral therapy may help with treating both diagnoses.
-Depending on which you choose, NIMH reports you can learn new skills that encourage health-promoting choices such as coping with self-destructive thoughts and other alternatives in managing intense emotions.
+Depending on which you choose,

 At the end of the day, bipolar disorder and substance use disorder are mental health conditions and can change your brain’s way of thinking and coping with tough situations.
 Your path to restoration starts with medication and working toward more health-promoting behaviors.